What is Compute Sponsoring?

 If a product runs a meaningful free tier, it needs a variable revenue stream.
 Advertising is one option, but only works if influence and privacy are bounded.

-Compute Sponsoring is the constraint set: keep ads out of model I/O, require consent for semantic relevance, and make every billed impression auditable.
+Compute Sponsoring is the proposed constraint set for coupling advertising to compute: keep ads out of model I/O, require consent for semantic relevance, and make every billed impression auditable.

 Classic ad standards like OpenRTB cover auction mechanics, not AI-specific separation, consent, or proof.

-Compute Sponsoring v1.0 formalizes these requirements so ad-funded inference can be transparent and verifiable.
+Compute Sponsoring v1.0 proposes these requirements so ad-funded inference can be transparent and verifiable.

 The Principles